-Show Your Kids How to Enjoy the Mitten State!
+Show Your Friends how to Enjoy the Mitten State – for Free

 For starters, our peninsulas mean we basically have two great states in one.
 And who else is bordered by four out of the five Great Lakes?
 Or boasts so many majestic sand dunes and thousand of miles of freshwater shoreline?

 Michigan is overflowing with so many fascinating things–history, nature, invention, art–that you’ll never tire of finding something to do in this great state.

 And since we don’t think adventure needs to break the bank, we raised the stakes a little and compiled a list of FREE (or nearly free) things to do in Michigan.